Mahanubhava: Literature

 Narendra and his brothers, Sala and Nrusinha were the court poets of Ramadevarao Yadava.
 Damodara Pandita and Bhaskarabhatta Borikar (Kavishwarabas) were one of the earliest Mahanubhava poets.
-Mahadamba (also known as Mahadaisa) was the leading poetess of Sampradaya and she is considered as first known poetess in Marathi language of the 13th century.
+Mahadamba (also known as Mahadaisa) was the leading woman poet of Sampradaya and is considered as first known woman poet in Marathi language of the 13th century.
 Mahanubhava poetry is rich of various styles and metres.
 Many Mahanubhava poets have composed their works in Sanskrit as well.